mfnch/mfnch.github.io/docs/_articles/analytical-positioning.md

 In the relativistic video game I am developing, every physical object moves along a piece-wise [hyperbolic trajectory](https://en.wikipedia.org/wiki/Hyperbolic_trajectory).
-Hyperbolic motion is what you get when you apply a constant force and thus a uniform acceleration in Special Relativity.
+Hyperbolic motion is what you get when you uniformly accelerate a body in Special Relativity.
 It is the relativistic counterpart of parabolic motion in classical mechanics and is probably the simplest kind of motion after rectilinear motion.
-Despite this, hyperbolic motion is hard to handle mathematically.
+Despite this, hyperbolic motion is mathematically hard to handle.
 The main source of pain comes from the $$\gamma = 1/\sqrt{1 - v^2/c^2}$$ factors and the square root in them.
 Prepare for a bit of a ride!